christianalfoni/christianalfoni.github.io/_posts/2014-08-20-react-js-and-flux.md

   }
 });
 {% endhighlight %}
 In this scenario we pass a model to the view defined.
 The view has a template that in this case uses handlebars.
 When the view is initialized it listens for changes on the model.
 If any changes occur it will rerender its contents.
 If the user clicks the input the view will run an **updateUser** method that updates the model.
-When the model is updated the 'change' event is triggered and the view rederenders.
+When the model is updated the 'change' event is triggered and the view rerenders.

 #### The good
 Backbone makes it easy to keep your views up to date compared to vanilla javascript.
 Instead of updating specific elements in the DOM, you just rerender a section of the page related to a model.
 Any interaction coming back from the view goes straight to the model, updates it and in turn updates the view.
-Specifically here you do not need to update both the view and the model.
+Specifically you do not need to update both the view and the model.
 The model is the "master".

 #### The not so good
 Backbone rerenders the complete view.
 Yeah, it is a bad thing too.
 The reason is that DOM updates is the slowest part in the browser and it should be at a minimal.
 The other thing is that a full rerender of the view might break interaction.
 Maybe the user was typing something in an input etc.